Do you want to install WordPress locally on Mac?

 What Do You Need to Install WordPress Locally on Mac?

-WordPress is written mainly in PHP, which is a server side programming language.
-To run PHP, you’ll need a web server software.
-You’ll also need MySQL database management system installed for your web server software.
+WordPress is written mainly in PHP, a server-side programming language.
+To run PHP, you’ll need web server software and a MySQL database management system installed.

 Now, installing all these software independently and making them work with each other sounds like a daunting task.

-Luckily, there are free development tools that make it super easy to install them as one package even for non-techy users.
-We’ll show two of them in this article.
+Luckily, there are free development tools that make it super easy to install them as one package, even for the less tech-savvy users.
+With that in mind, here are 2 methods for easily installing WordPress locally on a Mac without any special server administration skills:

-Local WP is a WordPress development tool that allows you to easily set up local server on your Mac computer.
-You can also use Local on Windows and Linux as well for setting up WordPress.
+Local WP is a WordPress development tool that allows you to easily set up a local server on your Mac computer.
+You can also use Local on Windows and Linux to set up WordPress.

-First, you need to visit the Local website and click on the Download button at the top right corner of the screen.
+First, you’ll need to visit the Local website and click on the ‘Download’ button at the top right corner of the screen.

-Local will now ask you to complete a short form.
+Local will then ask you to complete a short form.

 This will download the Local installation file to your computer.
-As soon as it’s finished downloading, you can double-click to open the downloaded file.
+You can double-click to open the downloaded file as soon as it’s finished downloading.

 Once the installation is finished, you’ll be able to launch the Local app from the Applications folder.